SafeTrans: LLM-assisted Transpilation from C to Rust: SafeTrans Overview

-Even after several repair iterations, some programs may still fail to compile.
+\textbf{Guided Repair:} Even after several iterations, some programs may still fail to compile.
 To improve the translation success rate, we introduce a new \emph{guided repair} strategy, which uses few-shot learning by incorporating error-specific contextual information in the repair prompt.
-The customized prompt includes specific guidance and concrete code examples tailored to the particular compilation errors encountered.

-During our preliminary experiments, we performed an in-depth analysis of the frequency and distribution of compilation errors (based on their unique codes, as returned by \texttt{rustc}), and identified the most common translation errors (discussed in detail in Section~\ref{sec:results}).
-The error messages generated by \texttt{rustc} provide rich information about the root cause of the failure and potential solutions.
-We selected the top eight most frequent errors, for which we developed tailored repair instructions, outlining key aspects to address, along with common causes and fixes.
-After the completion of the basic repair phase, if compilation still fails due to at least one of the most frequent errors, then SafeTrans initiates the guided repair phase, which is also performed iteratively (up to five times in our experiments).

-The customized repair prompt is similar to the basic repair prompt (Figure~\ref{fig:repair_prompt}), but is augmented with error-specific instructions and context.
-To maintain conciseness within the LLM's context length constraints and minimize noise, we only include instructions relevant to the errors present in the current compilation output. \figref{fig:guided_repair_inst_example} shows an example of the error-specific instructions for error code E0384 (\emph{``Cannot assign to an immutable variable''}) that are included in the prompt when this error is encountered.
-The instructions first explain the Rust property that the LLM-generated code violates, leading to error E0384.
-They then provide concrete examples of incorrect and corrected code snippets to help the LLM understand and resolve the issue effectively.
+We selected the top eight most frequent errors, for which we developed tailored repair instructions, outlining key aspects to address along with common causes and fixes.
+To maintain conciseness within the LLM's context length constraints and minimize noise, we only include instructions relevant to the errors present in the current compilation output.
+The instructions first explain the Rust property that was violated, leading to that error, followed by concrete examples of incorrect and corrected code snippets to assist the LLM in resolving the issue.